level-level/ll-voordemensen/README.md

 - Composer, to check if the composer files are intact
 - PHPCS, to check if you are following the Level Level PHP code standards
 - Psalm tests, that searches for possible mistakes in your code
+- PHP Doc Check, to check if complicated functions have comments explaining the functionality

 #### GitHub actions
 On every pull-request, a GitHub action is run that verifies the project, based on the